 How to do Kegel Exercises

-Kegel pelvic floor exercises, Hi, I’m Michelle Kenway and welcome to Pelvic Exercises.
+Kegel exercises.
+Hi, I’m Michelle Kenway and welcome to Pelvic Exercises.
 Today I’m going to teach you some strategies to find and feel your pelvic floor muscles working.
-If your pelvic floor muscles are weak (or if you’ve never exercised them before) it can be really hard to know whether you’re actually contracting those muscles at all, or whether you’re doing the exercises correctly.
+If your pelvic floor muscles are weak (or if you’ve never exercised them before) it can be really hard to know whether you’re actually contracting those muscles at all.
+Or whether you’re doing the kegel exercises correctly.
 It’s really important that you know how to find the muscles and feel them before you start exercising them.
 Before we start doing that, I’d like to show you how to find where your pelvic floor muscles are.
-This is a pelvis (a female pelvis) just like yours.
+This is a pelvis,a female pelvis, just like yours.

 Just to orientate you, these are your pubic bones at the front, and this is the tail-bone at the back.
 Underneath is the pelvic outlet.
-Now your pelvic floor muscles actually sling, like a hammock, between the front bone and the tail-bone, and they’re a supportive hammock in through that area,holding your insides in and helping you with your continence.
+Now your pelvic floor muscles actually sling, like a hammock, between the front bone and the tail-bone, and they’re a supportive hammock in through that area.
+Holding your insides in and helping you with your continence.
 So they perform a very important role in that area.
 There’s a couple of layers through that area, and these bones here are the bones that you sit on.
-You can see that they’re not muscles outside your pelvis; they’re actually inside.
+You can see that they’re not muscles outside your pelvis.
+They are actually inside.
 They’re not your buttocks.
-They’re not the inside of your thighs.
-They’re actually inside, in and around that area where you sit.
+Nor are they the inside of your thighs.
+They’re actually inside, in and around that area where you sit..

 So let’s go back into side-lying (that first position we were in,) coming down, once again put a pillow between your legs.
 Lying right down.
 Obviously then, you’d be disrobed in a private place.
 Lubricate one or two fingers, and actually use those fingers inside the vagina, against the back wall or the side walls.
 Try to draw up and in and try and feel your vagina tightening and lifting and squeezing as you contract those pelvic floor muscles.
 Remember once again it’s important to have an inward curve in your back and keep breathing normally as you hold your pelvic floor muscle contraction.